tm-a-t/telegram-bot-handbook/en/dev/api.md

-# Telegram API vs Bot API.
-What is the Difference?
+# Telegram API VS Bot API.
+What Is the Difference?

-Bot is controlled by a program.
-The program connects to Telegram servers, receives some info (like incoming messages) and sends some instructions (like "reply to that message").
+Basically, developing a bot means developing a program which connects to Telegram servers, receives some info (like incoming messages) and sends some instructions (like "reply to that message").
 Let's dive into how it works.

-**MTProto API** (or **Telegram API**) is the API through which your mobile or desktop Telegram app connects to the Telegram servers.
-It is open, meaning that developers can use it to create own Telegram apps.
+**MTProto API** (also known as **Telegram API**) is the API through which your mobile or desktop Telegram apps connect to the Telegram servers.
+It is open, meaning that developers can use the API to create own Telegram apps.

 It is named after MTProto encryption protocol which was specially developed by Telegram team.

 **Telegram Bot API** is a different API that can only be used for bots.
-In fact, it is built on top of MTProto API.
+It is built on top of MTProto API.

 Bot API was created to provide developers with a possibility of writing bots on plain HTTP-requests and not studying MTProto.
 In addition, Bot API has features to make development easier, such as webhooks and built-in HTML/Markdown markup.

-But you don't need all that :)
+However, you won't need this :)

 You unlikely will write plain HTTP-requests: it is easier to use libraries instead.
 There are libraries for many programming languages and usually they have everything for convenient development.

-**So you can write bots with either Telegram API or Bot API.**
+**So you can develop bots with either Telegram API or Bot API.**

-## Which API to choose?
+## So which API to choose?

-On the one hand, it is easier to find a library written in Bot API.
+On the one hand, it is easier to pick a library written in Bot API.

 On the other hand, Bot API is more limited.
 It forbids to [upload large files](../messages/sending#file-limits) by default or [fetch old messages from chat history](./updates#limitations).